|

 Helping Edinburgh to preserve its historic built environment and supporting local businesses.

-There are so many well-known attractions in Edinburgh, it can sometimes be hard to decide which ones to visit.
-While the renowned Edinburgh Zoo and Scottish National Gallery, are certainly well worth visiting, take some time to go to those lesser well-known ones as well.
-The queues are often shorter, they tend to be in quieter parts of the city and you’ll leave with a greater understanding of the local community.
+There are so many well-known attractions in Edinburgh but it’s worth taking some time to visit the lesser well-known ones as well as the big crowd-pullers.
+At these smaller venues, the queues are often shorter, they are sometimes in quieter parts of the city and you’ll leave with a greater understanding of the local community.

-Our top recommendations include Dovecot Studios, a must-visit for anyone with an interest in tapestries and fine craftsmanship; the award-winning contemporary sculpture garden, Jupiter Artland and the Museum of Edinburgh which tells the story of the city from the fascinating range of exhibits on display.
-While St Cecilia’s Hall: Concert Room and Music Museum is Scotland’s oldest purpose-built concert hall and the only place in the world it is claimed, that you can hear 18th century music being played on 18th century instruments in an 18th century setting!
+Dovecot Studios is a must-visit for anyone with an interest in tapestries and fine craftsmanship; the Museum of Edinburgh tells the story of the city from the fascinating range of exhibits on display.
+While St Cecilia’s Hall: Concert Room and Music Museum is the only place in the world it is claimed that you can hear 18th century music being played on 18th century instruments in an 18th century setting!

 Find out what’s on in Edinburgh